cxin88/bis620.2022/README.md

 #> # … with 1,079,990 more rows
 ```

-One function of this package is “spectral_signature” which gets the
+One function of this package is spectral_signature, which gets the
 spectral signature of the dataset.
 Here is a brief example of what the
-functino looks like when used on the “ukb_accel” dataset.
+function looks like when used on the ukb_accel. dataset.

 ``` r
 spectral_signature(ukb_accel[1:500, ])